official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

-380. On 1 October, in advance of the votes in Congress to authorise the use of force, if it proved necessary to enforce Security Council demands, the Central Intelligence Agency produced its National Intelligence Estimate (NIE) on ‘Iraq’s Continuing Programs for Weapons of Mass Destruction’.133
+380. On 1 October, in advance of the votes in Congress to authorise the use of force, if it proved necessary to enforce Security Council demands, the Central Intelligence Agency produced its National Intelligence Estimate (NIE) on ‘Iraq’s Continuing Programs for Weapons of Mass Destruction’.[^133]

-381. An unclassified document based on the NIE was published on 4 October (see Section 4.3).134
+381. An unclassified document based on the NIE was published on 4 October (see Section 4.3).[^134]

-130 Minute Grainger to Ricketts, 4 October 2002, ‘Iraq: Draft Resolution: OP10’.
+[^130]: Minute Grainger to Ricketts, 4 October 2002, ‘Iraq: Draft Resolution: OP10’.
-131 Minute Brenton to HMA [Washington], 4 October 2002, ‘Iraq: Cheney’s Attitude’.
+[^131]: Minute Brenton to HMA [Washington], 4 October 2002, ‘Iraq: Cheney’s Attitude’.
-132 Manuscript comment Powell on Minute Brenton to HMA [Washington], 4 October 2002, ‘Iraq:
+[^132]: Manuscript comment Powell on Minute Brenton to HMA [Washington], 4 October 2002, ‘Iraq:
-Cheney’s Attitude’.
-133 CIA, 1 October 2002, National Intelligence Estimate, Iraq’s Continuing Programs for Weapons of Mass Destruction.
+[^133]: CIA, 1 October 2002, National Intelligence Estimate, Iraq’s Continuing Programs for Weapons of Mass
-134 CIA, 4 October 2002, Iraq’s Weapons of Mass Destruction Programs.
+[^134]: CIA, 4 October 2002, Iraq’s Weapons of Mass Destruction Programs.

 265

 3.5 | Development of UK strategy and options, September to November 2002 –  the negotiation of resolution 1441382.
-President Bush used a speech in Cincinnati on 7 October to set out in detail the case for urgent action to disarm Iraq.135
+President Bush used a speech in Cincinnati on 7 October to set out in detail the case for urgent action to disarm Iraq.[^135]

 383. President Bush described Iraq as “a grave threat to peace” and stated that the US was determined “to lead the world in confronting that threat”.
 Members of Congress and